Entanglement and Classical Simulability in Quantum Extreme Learning Machines

 \subsection{Accuracy saturation, Lieb-Robinson velocity and quantum advantage}

-In Figures \ref{fig:MNIST}, \ref{fig:FashionMNIST} and \ref{fig:CIFAR10} we show how the accuracy of a QELM depends on the total quantum evolution time for different system sizes and problems.
-As expected, the accuracy increases with time until it saturates at a value that depends on the size of the quantum reservoir:larger systems achieve higher saturation accuracy.\\ Two complementary observations can be drawn from this plot.\\ First, from a qualitative perspective, the saturation time, the point at which the accuracy plateaus, appears to be largely indipendent of the system size.
-Second, from a quantitative standpoint, we can relate this behavior to how far information spreads within the system.
+In Figures \ref{fig:Accuracy_all_datasets} we show how the accuracy of a QELM depends on the total quantum evolution time for different system sizes and problems.
+As expected, the accuracy increases with time until it saturates at a value that depends on the size of the quantum reservoir:larger systems achieve higher saturation accuracy.\\ Two complementary observations can be drawn from this plot.\\ First, from a qualitative perspective, within the explored range of system sizes, the saturation time appears to remain on a relatively short timescale, without clear evidence of growth proportional to the full system size.\\ Second, from a quantitative standpoint, we can relate this behavior to how far information spreads within the system.
 Notably, all system sizes reach their maximum accuracy at approximately time t=1.
 According to the Lieb-Robinson bound derived in the previous section, this corresponds to quantum information propagating over a distance of about one lattice site,